Here are some questions we are frequently asked. If you have more questions, you are welcome to email us and we will get

 We don’t have a set dress code but we ask that you come dressed in a respectful way to meet with the Master of the Universe.

-– Men are welcome but not required to wear kippot (singular, kippah) as a sign of respect and a reminder of submission to Hashem’s authority.
-Men are also welcome to wear a tallit during prayers.
+– Men are welcome but not required to wear a kippah or hat as a sign of respect and a reminder of submission to Hashem’s authority.
+Men are also welcome to wear a tallit during prayers and tzitzit on a four-cornered garment.

 – Women are also welcome but not required to cover their heads in a feminine fashion.
 Women sometimes cover their heads to show submission to God’s design of authority over her.
 A woman’s head covering is an outward symbol of celebration of God’s design.